chrisdone-archive/inflex/inflex-content/blog/whats-wrong-with-the-grid.md

 JavaScript or Python to it, or added a "low-code" app generator on top of the spreadsheet, or some special views.

-We're working on a system that really does rethink the spreadsheet fundamentally from the ground up.
+We're working on [a system called Inflex](https://inflex.io/) that really does rethink the spreadsheet fundamentally from the ground up.
 And the first thing to be thrown out is the grid, the coordinate system and replace them with real data structures and a type system.

 We keep what's *good* about spreadsheets: the reactivity and "edit-in-place" user experience.